By Diane Burroughs, LCSW

 Imagine the huge range of vegetation available in your birds natural habitat.
 There is always something sprouting up in the lush jungle.
 These bird's have a rich array of plants, seeds, sprouts, fruits, berries, nuts, and more just a short flight away.

-How can you replicate this lavish diet?
-Raw veggies, herbs, fruits, grains, nuts, and, of course, sprouts!
+How can you replicate this lavish plant-based diet to help your pet bird thrive?
+Feed an abundance of raw veggies, herbs, fruits, grains, nuts, and, of course, sprouts!

-But, first, feeding pet birds a healthy diet can be a challenge.
-Bird’s are picky and prepping a large range of veggies is time-consuming.
+But, first I get it!
+Feeding pet birds a healthy diet can be a challenge.
+Bird’s are leery of trying new diets and, what's more, prepping a large range of veggies is time-consuming and can get expensive.
 Plus, it’s hard to know which foods are nutritious, what food combinations synergistically work together, and which foods to avoid.

 Sure, you can open any bird-related diet page on social media and get tips, but are they scientifically sound?